-Collecting relevant data and information
+Gather relevant data and information from a range of sources

 Sources provide information for economists.
 They can take many different forms, from written records in books or online, to live video and audio recordings.
 Some examples of sources include economic journals, newspaper articles, letters, government department or business websites, tweets, blogs or Facebook posts, cartoons and interviews.